Kraftland/portable/README.md

 		- Updates faster
 	- Portable for Arch
 		- Configure paru to use [portable-arch](https://github.com/Kraftland/portable-arch): https://github.com/Kraftland/portable-arch
-		- Current support status (as of Mon  8 Sep 18:35:34 CST 2025): 23 packages in repo.
+		- Current support status (as of 14 Oct 2025): 26 packages in repo.

 # Limitations: